JyiaJain/SmartWasteSegregator/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments
-- Team Members: Likhitha kc,Jiya Jain
+- Team Members: Likhitha Kc,Jiya Jain
 - Special thanks to our mentors and peers for their support.

 ---